jstedfast/MailKit/GMailOAuth2.md

 }
 ```

-## Authenticating with the OAuth2 Client ID and Secret with Asp.Net web app
+## Authenticating an ASP.NET Web App with the OAuth2 Client ID and Secret

 Now that you have the **Client ID** and **Client Secret** strings, you'll need to plug those values into
 your application.